Characters of Chrono Trigger: Magus

 Magus (魔王, Maō) is the lord of the Mystics of the Middle Ages.
 Depicted as an antagonist for a large part of the game, Magus is eventually revealed to be the older version of Janus (ジャキ, Jaki), the young prince of Zeal in 12,000 BC.
 After an encounter with Lavos as a child, he had been sent through a time gate to the Middle Ages, where he was adopted by Ozzie of the Mystics and became their leader.
 After the fall of Zeal, the player can choose to fight Magus or spare him, allowing him to reluctantly join the party.
 As the second fight is to the death, Magus will be permanently gone after this fight plays out.

 In the DS version of the game, a future version of Magus appears in the new scenario, stating that the player's party may or may not be from the same dimension as his.
 He finally finds Schala at the Time's Eclipse, integrated into Lavos as the Dream Devourer the early form of Time Devourer from Chrono cross.
 Failing to save his sister, Magus is sent away by his sister Schala and erase his memories in a fit of desperation.
 Though he lost his memories, Magus is determined to remember what he had desired to find something.
 Also in the Nintendo DS version, most NPCs have given him the title of "the Fiendlord."

 Magus fights using a scythe, as well as a combination of all magic types, including his own exclusive "Shadow" magic.
 Contrary to the other characters, he does not learn any dual techs, and accessories must be found to unlock several triple techs.
 His three main generals in the Middle Ages are Ozzie (ビネガー, Binegā), Slash (ソイソー, Soisō), and Flea (マヨネー, Mayonē).
 In a side-quest, the player can visit the place they took refuge in after the fall of Magus' castle and defeat them again.

-Four writers in Famicom Tsūshin gave Frog ratings of 7, 8, 7, and 7 out of 10 respectively.
-The found his strong attacks useful.
+Four writers in Famicom Tsūshin gave Magus ratings of 7, 8, 7, and 7 out of 10 respectively.
+They found his strong attacks useful.
 One reviewer complimented his quiet and stern personality.